Beatriceola/BlackCodher-Assessment/PROFILE.md

 # Beatrice
-## Trainee full stack developer at BlackCodher, studying Politics and Sociology at the University of Warwick, interested in creative directing and producing.
+## Trainee full stack developer at BlackCodher, I am studying Politics and Sociology at the University of Warwick, interested in creative directing and producing.
 [my favourite website](https://www.amazon.co.uk/)

 **Here is my formatted text, I chose bold instead of italic**